Bharat9848/notes/ai-llm.md

   - Streaming: If the model offers streaming responses.
   - Retry: Support for retry mechanisms.
   - Observability: Features for monitoring and debugging.
+  - Native structured output support:
     - Built-in JSON: Native support for JSON output.
   - Local deployment: Whether the model can be run locally.
   - OpenAI API Compatibility: If the model is compatible with OpenAI’s API.
   - Caching: claude model supports caching of system, user, tools messages it prevents cached prompt to token conversion.
 Hence it helps in saving tokens and letency.
+E.g. Anthropic provides system message caching.

 ----